mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "There is nothing greater than being free," she said.

-She could feel the burn on her hydroderm opening up, and all of the blood that had gathered there began to seeping.
+She could feel the burn on her chest opening up, and all of the blood that had gathered there began to seeping.
 She winced with each step backward, trying to focus on getting Fajro to the edge of the pier.
 In the distance, Pomri was being pushed back toward the others, and a pair of soldiers had turned their focus back on Melna.

 "The ones who come after will do what we couldn't.
 They will learn to temper their differences.
 They will be better than we could be."